Ministers defend Rayner in tax row as fresh property purchase details emerge

 Asked if her colleague would still be Deputy Prime Minister by Christmas, she told LBC: “I’m not going to get into hypotheticals or speculate.
 I’m sorry to disappoint you.
 I’m just not going to do it.
 That process will run its course.”

-Lucy Powell, the Leader of the House of Commons, told MPs on Thursday the Conservatives are having a go at Angela Rayner “because she is so bloody good at her job”.
+Lucy Powell, the Leader of the House of Commons, told MPs the Conservatives were attacking Ms Rayner “because she is so bloody good at her job”.

 Speaking at business questions, she added: “Suffice to say, the Deputy Prime Minister is a huge, huge asset to this Government.
 She’s an incredibly effective minister and she has been delivering.”